conda/conda/docs/source/index.rst

 of Anaconda, which provide on-site enterprise package and environment management for Python, R, Node.js, Java, and other application stacks.
 Conda is also available on pypi, although that approach may not be as up-to-date.

-* Miniconda is a small “bootstrap” version that includes only conda and conda-build, and installs Python.
-Over 720 scientific packages and their dependencies can be installed individually from the Continuum repository with the “conda install” command.
+* Miniconda is a small "bootstrap" version that includes only conda and conda-build, and installs Python.
+Over 720 scientific packages and their dependencies can be installed individually from the Continuum repository with the "conda install" command.
 * Anaconda includes conda, conda-build, Python, and over 150 automatically installed scientific packages and their dependencies.
-As with Miniconda, over 250 additional scientific packages can be installed individually with the “conda install” command.
+As with Miniconda, over 250 additional scientific packages can be installed individually with the "conda install" command.
 * pip install conda uses the released version on pypi.
 This version allows you to create new conda environments using any python installation, and a new version of Python will then be installed into those environments.
 These environments are still considered "Anaconda installations."